Erwan-BR/Algorithmic-Lab-One/README.md

 ## Description of the repo

-This repository contains the resolution of an algoithmetic tutorial done in binomial with [Adrien MILLASSEAU](https://github.com/AMillasseau).
+This repository contains the resolution of an algorithms lab done in binomial with [Adrien MILLASSEAU](https://github.com/AMillasseau).

 The subject is available [here](resources/lab_subject_fr.pdf).